 Hellebore black death

-This virus, also known as HeNNV, shows as black streaking on the leaves, stems and flower, accompanied by stunted and distorted growth.
+This virus, also known as HeNNV, shows black streaking on the leaves, stems and flower, accompanied by stunted and distorted growth.

 Hellebore leaf spot